 Racism is itself a social determinant of health that can affect our access to health equity, but racism can also influence our access to other determinants of health like safe housing.
 Bioethics as a field concerned with health, health care, and justice, particularly for the least well-off, has a moral responsibility to respond to the longstanding harms that racism has posed to the health and well-being of people of color.
 Bioethicists’ work must begin with a comprehensive view of health, which includes a social and political understanding of health and the ways that racism and other forms of oppression contribute to health inequity.
 Additionally, for people of color to trust bioethics, bioethicists can’t ignore how interpersonal and structural racism put burdens on them that other people don’t have to endure when maintaining their health or seeking health care.
 Disregarding these burdens would mean further marginalizing groups that are already marginalized.
 As bioethicists, we have to continuously grapple with how our work contributes to or dismantles racism and health inequities.
 We have to teach racism’s effects on health equity in our courses, fund health inequities research, and be advocates for social and political policies that work to eradicate racism at all levels.
 This may mean changing how we research, how we teach, and how and with whom we collaborate so we can achieve racial equity in all aspects of bioethics work and prepare the next generation of bioethicists to do the same.
 These kinds of changes are necessary for improving people of color’s access to health and health care.
 Racism poses a threat to health equity, and only by addressing it head-on can we live up to what makes bioethics a profession built on principles.

-Keisha Ray, PhD, is an assistant professor with the McGovern Center for Humanities & Ethics at UT Health Houston where she also serves as the Director of the Medical Humanities Scholarly Concentration.
+Keisha Ray, PhD, is an associate professor at the McGovern Center for Humanities & Ethics at UT Health Houston where she also serves as the Director of the Medical Humanities Scholarly Concentration.

 - Faith E. Fletcher, Keisha S. Ray, Virginia A. Brown, Patrick T. Smith, eds., “A Critical Moment in Bioethics: Reckoning with Anti-Black Racism Through Intergenerational Dialogue,” Hastings Center Report, March-April 2022